 Experiment 2

 For the second experiment, we wanted to have participants process the taboo words and the non-target words semantically to address limitations from Experiment 1.
 Deeper semantic processing often leads to better memory (Tulving, 2002), and therefore, an association between the taboo word and noun could be created by engaging in deep processing.
 We presented participants with a list of statements that included the taboo words and asked them to rate and rank the statements according to how offensive they considered each statement to be.
 We did not analyze the statement rankings or ratings.
-The ranking and rating task had two purposes: to prime semantic processing and for a recognition task later in the experiment.(Zwaan & Radvansky, 1998)(Paivio, 1971) After ranking the statements, participants rated the target words.
-Following the word rating task, they were asked to recall the non-taboo words that had been previously presented in the statements they had ranked.
+The ranking and rating task had two purposes: to prime semantic processing and for a recognition task later in the experiment.
+Reading of sentences would help create a mental model or image of the sentence, which would better engage memory for the taboo and target nouns (Zwaan & Radvansky, 1998).
+Additionally, using dual coding theory, participants may remember words better when an image of them together can be created (Paivio, 1971).
+To investigate memory, participants were asked to recall the non-taboo words that had been previously presented.

 Method